Dhirubhai Ambani Biography Pdf Free Download

 2. Ba

 What was it?
 A racy fiction or a true story?
 Tough to judge from the story.
 There is not much in the appendix to prove that what it says is truth.
 On the truth, with the way Reliance grew, I won't be surprised if all of it be true.
-Two things are for sure -
+Two things are for sure -1.
+An Indian could have never written this.
+Simply because of the fact that at few places this book becomes more a flight of fantasy which only a foreigner could have cooked up, visualizing the all embracing "jugaad" in context of India.

 2. Banning this book has given a racy fiction like book a cult status.
 We Indians, actually have a knack of it.
 We take a ordinary stuff, stifle it and make legendary by stifling!